Sleuth56/PyWeb/README.md

 # PyWeb
-A easy to use webserver built in Python
+A easy to use web server built in Python